Oxford at a Glance

 Jordan Dennis, OVA assistant principal and former hybrid learning coordinator, noted that this hybrid program is not only student-centered, but parent- and community-centered as parent choice and community desire played a significant role in creating and shaping the hybrid learning program.
 Dennis admitted that it came to fruition purely based on parent input and community buy-in: “They [homeschool families] wanted a flexible schedule.
 They didn’t want to be in a traditional public school classroom and fully online education wasn’t cutting it for them.
 They wanted more support.
 They wanted some classroom experience, some hands-on things.
 Our hybrid program is giving them the resources that they want and need.”

 A flexible virtual program like OVA can be a great option for those students who struggle to balance school with other obligations like work or sports, which may require a time commitment that conflicts with the schedule of a typical school day and/or requires significant travel.
 In fact, some OVA students are actors or are on traveling sports teams.
-While OVA’s virtual courses offer students flexibility when it comes to when and where they want to learn, this does require students to take ownership of their learning and to have (or develop) learner agency, a key component of student-centered learning.
-Staff recognize this and work collaboratively in order to ensure students are given the support they need in order to do so.
+While OVA’s virtual courses offer students flexibility regarding when and where they want to learn, this does require students to take ownership of their learning and to have (or develop) learner agency, a key component of student-centered learning.
+Staff recognize this and work collaboratively to ensure students are given the support they need to do so.
 Ryan Moore, one of OVA’s four counselors, explained that counselors work closely with mentors to tie everything together for students.
 Mentors serve as academic advisors and liaisons between students and teachers, while counselors focus on students’ mental health, scheduling, future planning, personal social development, and career development.

 While multi-tiered systems of support (MTSS) exist throughout all of Oxford’s buildings, OVA believes their focus on MTSS needs to be more data-driven and intentional because of their virtual environment and the different needs of their students—for example, a traditional student needing preferential seating versus a virtual student needing help to establish effective communication or maintain progress and pace within courses.
 OVA also has two different software services (GoGuardian and Gaggle) to monitor student activity, flag inappropriate activity, and promote a healthy and safe environment for students.
-Both administrators and staff work diligently to ensure internal communication is both efficient and effective in order to best meet the needs of their students.
+Together, administrators and staff work diligently to ensure internal communication is both efficient and effective to best meet the needs of their students.
 OVA also has all of the wraparound services that a traditional school building would have to support students such as a social worker, special education instructor, counselor, mentor, learning coach, etc. Through careful monitoring of student data, OVA staff are meeting students’ academic and non-academic needs.

 From what the MVLRI research team observed during their visit and the conversations they had with empowered students and impassioned staff, to say that Oxford Virtual Academy is student-centered would be an understatement.
 OVA students excitedly shared that their teachers often offer different ways to approach the same assignment or even encourage students to come up with their own ideas.
 A student described how they took one of their teacher’s final project ideas and adjusted it to better fit their interests: “She wanted me to write about the time capsule that I would make, but I wanted to actually make it.
 She was all on board with my idea.
 Whatever you want to do, teachers are on board with it, always.
 It’s not just about what the teachers want you to do.”
 Students clearly have voice and choice in shaping their learning.